Harika-SVL/Jenkins/notes.md

 * Azure DevOps
 ```
 # Starter pipeline
-# Start with a minimal pipeline that you can customize to build and deploy your code.
+# Start with a minimal pipeline that you can customize to build and deploy your code
 # Add steps that build, run tests, deploy, and more:
 # https://aka.ms/yaml